GordonFreakman/SDK-2013-Options/README.md

 # SDK-2013-Options

-Direct port of the Half-Life 2 styled options menu from GameUI.dll.
+Direct port of the Half-Life 2 styled options menu from GameUI.dll to the client.

 ## How to compile.